 From the parking area described above walk across the road you drove in on.
 This road becomes the Pacifico Mountain Road, 3N17, and you will see the signed beginning of N317 as you cross.
 A few yards to your right after you cross the road, look for a metal sign reading “PCT” and pointing left.
 Turn left at the sign and in about 50 yards you will come to the signed PCT.
 Go right (heading southeast) towards Pacifico Mountain.

-The trail all the way to Pacifico Mountain is in great shape.
-It roughly parallels 3N17 which road is to the south.
+The trail to Pacifico Mountain roughly parallels 3N17 which road is to the south.
 During the first couple of miles you will have awesome views of Tie Canyon to your left.

 After heading generally east for about 3 miles, the trail turns north through a forest of big cone spruce and live oak.
 Further up, you will emerge onto less shaded chapparal-laden slopes.